KIHestad/Ctrl-MC/README.md

 The software is developed using Visual Studio Code.
 The first prototypes where using are using Platform IO, Arduino framework and C++ language.
 The latest prototype is using STM32CubeIDE and C language.
 The software is open source and available in this GitHub repository.
 * Prototype 1 was a first attempt having a display unit and a relay unit using serial communication to send data in between
-* Prototype 2 was a standalone display unit for testing use of hall sensor for speedometer and IT sensor for rpm meter, one version using ESP32 was made for KI Hestad's Cagiva 750 Elefant, a second version was ported to STM32 microcontroller
+* Prototype 2 was a standalone display unit for testing use of hall sensor for speedometer and IT sensor for rpm meter made for a Cagiva 750 Elefant.
 * Prototype 3 is a simple canbus communication test using STM32 microcontroller, this is not to be used in further development but just for testing the canbus communication
 * MC Wiring Simulator is a PCB designed as a supportng tool for testing and developing purposes.